Wycliffe Global Alliance

-Wycliffe Global Alliance is an alliance of organizations that have objective of translating the Bible into every language.
+Wycliffe Global Alliance is an alliance of Evangelical Christian organizations that have the objective of translating the Bible into every language.
 The organisation is named after John Wycliffe, who was responsible for the first complete English translation of the whole Bible into Middle English.

 Wycliffe is most often associated with the Protestant section of Christianity.
 There are currently over 100 Wycliffe member organisations from over 60 countries.
 Wycliffe Global Alliance is also a member of the Forum of Bible Agencies International.